Sacramento Pest Control & Ticks

 Tick Control Services in Central California

 Ticks aren't a pest that you want to handle on your own.
 If you have a tick infestation, it's crucial to contact specialized tick control services to solve your tick problem.
-Whether you want residential or commercial pest control, EarthWise Pest Management has an experienced staff with effective tick elimination services.
+Whether you want residential or commercial pest control, EarthWise Pest Management has an experienced staff with effective tick control services in Central California.

 Tick control services are vital because ticks feed on the blood of their host and can transmit diseases such as Lyme disease, Rocky Mountain Spotted Fever, and other tick-borne diseases.
 Without proper tick prevention, these pests can spread diseases that may cause fever, joint pain, and more serious conditions that require medical treatments.